 JAN VALENTI began her history with ABC as a soloist and also danced with the Knoxville Ballet prior to 1984.
 From 1984, Jan Valenti has served as the Production Director for Appalachian Ballet Company.
 She has also worked as stage manager and technical director for the Southeast Regional Ballet Association Festivals.
 She has acted as stage manager for the UT Dance Company, Alabama Dance Theatre, Academy of Dance Arts and the Northeast Regional Ballet Festival and the Opening Gala and the Theater Festival at Clayton Center for the Arts.
 In 1999, she received her teaching certification from the Royal Academy of Dance.
 Ms. Valenti has taught jazz and ballet to children and adults for 35 years.
 Ms. Valenti teaches at Academy of Dance Arts and Van Metre.
 In 2011 she was voted into Local 197 Stage Hands Union.
 She is married to Robin Valenti and they have 2 sons, Zachary, a student at UT Knoxville and Max, a student and playing baseball at Roane State.

-Courtney has lived in Maryville, Tennessee for seven years, after relocating from Cincinnati, Ohio.
-Courtney graduated magna cum laude from Otterbein University in Westerville, Ohio, with Bachelor’s Degrees in both Dance and English.
+Courtney graduated magna cum laude from Otterbein University in Westerville, Ohio, with Bachelor Degrees in both Dance and English (creative writing).
 At Otterbein, Courtney had the privilege of studying under George Boft, formerly with the Bolshoi Ballet, Stella Kane, former member of the American Dance Machine and founder of JazzMet, and other esteemed teachers.
 She is experienced in performing and teaching Jazz, Hip Hop, Ballet, Tap, Lyrical, and Contemporary.
 Courtney strives to impress upon her dance students an appreciation of the artistry and history of all dance forms.
 She aims to infuse technique, creativity, style and musicality into her teaching and choreography.
-She stays abreast of the latest steps and teaching philosophies by attending workshops and committing her time to dance education.
-Currently, Courtney is pursuing her art by becoming a freelance choreographer and teacher around East Tennessee while also performing with Momentum Dance Lab.
-She has also enjoyed using her singing and acting skills by appearing in local stage and screen performances.
-Courtney has a son, Alexander, who is five.
-Currently Courtney is teaching jazz & tap for all ages here at Van Metre School of Dance.
+Courtney has choreographed for dance competitions, pageants, and Blue Jeans and Ballet, as well as local theatre productions for Maryville College, Wordplayers, Oak Ridge Playhouse, Foothills Community Players, and Tennessee Valley Players.
+In addition to teaching Tap, Musical Theatre and Hip Hop at Van Metre, Courtney also works as an adjunct teaching dance and movement at Maryville College.
+She is also an actress with Talent Trek Agency and has appeared in local and international commercials and television shows.
+She has a recurring role on Homicide Hunter on the ID Network as Kathy Kenda.
+Courtney is married to Tim Purvis and is mother to Alex and step-mom to Ella and Micah.

 Copyright © 2013 Van Metre School of Dance | Designed By: 42nd Street